Concurrency and async / await¶

 This is the case for most of the web applications.

-That kind of asynchronicity is what made NodeJS popular (even though NodeJS is not parallel) and that's the strength of Go as a programing language.
+This kind of asynchronicity is what made NodeJS popular (even though NodeJS is not parallel) and that's the strength of Go as a programming language.

 And that's the same level of performance you get with FastAPI.